Learn more about processing Complaints, Grievances, Fair Hearings, and Appeals

 - Getting an appointment took too long.

-Complaints/ Grievances can be filed by speaking with your primary care provider or by contacting Member Services at (202) 821-1100 or (855) 872-1852.
+Complaints/ Grievances can be filed by speaking with your primary care provider or by contacting Enrollee Services at (202) 821-1100 or (855) 872-1852.
 Your complaint/ grievance should be filed within 90 days of the event.

-If your benefits have been denied, reduced, delayed or stopped due to reasons that you believe are incorrect or unfair, Trusted Health Plan, District of Columbia members have the right to appeal the decision within 90 days of receiving a Notice of Action from Trusted Health Plan, District of Columbia.
+If your benefits have been denied, reduced, delayed or stopped due to reasons that you believe are incorrect or unfair, Trusted Health Plan, District of Columbia enrollees have the right to appeal the decision within 90 days of receiving a Notice of Action from Trusted Health Plan, District of Columbia.

 Submit Written Appeals To: